-Staff estimates the total construction costs for the installation of all the required speed limit and school zone signs as shown in the plans (Attachment 3) is \$62,750.
+Staff estimates the total construction costs for the installation of all the required speed limit and school zone signs as shown in the plans (Attachment 4) is \$62,750.
 Administrative costs are approximately 30% of the construction costs (15% finance department, 10% engineering, and 5% inspection).
 Staff recommends a 10% contingency.
 The total estimated cost to install the speed limit and school zone signs improvements is \$89,000.

-Capital Improvement Project Number 9391, School Safety Enhancements, is traditionally used to maintain school signs and crosswalks.
-The adopted annual budget is \$20,000, and insufficient funds are currently available to complete all of the proposed work.
-If approved, staff recommends the installation of these improvements as funding allows, while prioritizing elementary schools, then middle schools and lastly high schools.
+Capital Improvement Project Number 9391, School Safety Enhancements, is typically used to maintain school signs and crosswalks.
+The adopted budget for fiscal year is \$20,000, insufficient to complete all of the proposed work.
+If the proposed speed limit reductions at schools are approved, staff will pursue the installation of these improvements as funding allows, prioritizing elementary schools, then middle schools and lastly high schools.
+Staff may seek to fully fund the balance of school zone enhancements in the next budget cycle.